 As the trees mature, they will sequester carbon and shade nearby buildings.
-The additional tree coverage will also reduce the urban heat island effect on hot days and absorb stormwater on rainy days.
-LACC will coordinate community engagement activities with support from Pacoima Beautiful and will focus on two activities.
+The additional tree coverage is also reducing the urban heat island effect on hot days and absorbing stormwater on rainy days.
+LACC is coordinating community engagement activities with support from Pacoima Beautiful and is focusing on two activities.
 First, raising awareness of the need for expanding the urban tree canopy, which will be accomplished by online and face-to-face messaging.
-The Corpsmembers and Pacoima Beautiful's Promotoras and youth community organizers will canvass residents and small business owners to secure permission to plant.
-They will also invite them to participate in the ongoing care of the trees.
+The Corps members and Pacoima Beautiful's Promotoras and youth community organizers canvass residents and small business owners to secure permission to plant.
+They also invite them to participate in the ongoing care of the trees.

-- " 201 trees planted in public space with low to no shade areas - " 18,294 visits to planted trees for watering, maintenance, and monitoring - " Gave away 106 Fruit Trees to residents who live within the project boundary - " 21 trainings on tree establishment and maintenance with 53 stakeholders trained ties for local youth who are interested in a career in urban forestry and brownfields remediation.
-The project will also coordinate with the TCC-funded renovation of the David M. Gonzalez Park and Recreation Center, which includes ecosystem enhancements such as the addition of 60 shade trees and other green infrastructure to provide cooling and other benefits to nearby residents.
+- " 27,299 visits to planted trees for watering, maintenance, and monitoring - " 369 Fruit Trees given to residents who live within the project boundary - " 316 trees planted in public space with low to no shade areas - " 9 trainings on tree establishment and maintenance are interested in a career in urban forestry.
+The project is also coordinating with the TCC-funded renovation of the David M. Gonzalez Park and Recreation Center, which includes ecosystem enhancements such as the addition of 60 shade trees and other green infrastructure to provide cooling and other benefits to nearby residents.